{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 In Australia, a 150ml glass of red wine typically contains 1.4 standard drinks, but it can vary depending on alcohol content.
 Always check the label to be sure.

 Red wine and food go hand in hand.
+No matter your meal, there's a red wine to match.
 Here’s a quick guide:

 At Get Wines Direct, we stock a broad selection of red wines—from everyday favourites to premium drops worth cellaring.
 Whether you’re after something smooth and easy or rich and bold, we’ve got you covered with handpicked options from Australia and beyond.